Safa-cod/unicore-student-platform/README.md

 Students can report lost or found items and share important information such as photos, location, date, and contact details.
 This helps students find their belongings more easily.

-### 🛒 Student Marketplace

-A dedicated marketplace where students can buy, sell, or exchange useful items such as textbooks, study materials, and other products.

 ### 🏠 Find New Home